OCHA-DAP/hdx-hapi/docs/data_usage_guides/enums.md

 **Used in:** [`Food Security`](food_security_and_nutrition.md#food-security)

-The IPC classification includes 5 different phases of increasing severity, described in detail on page 53 of
+The IPC/CH classification includes 5 different phases of increasing severity, described in detail on page 53 of
 [the IPC technical manual version 3.1](https://www.ipcinfo.org/fileadmin/user_upload/ipcinfo/manual/IPC_Technical_Manual_3_Final.pdf), and summarised in the table below.